Not All Attorneys Are Created Equal. We Explore All Potential Solutions To Get You The Best Possible Outcome.

 Skilled Former Prosecutor Who Can Defend You

-The sooner you contact us, the sooner our attorneys can begin trying to get you into a diversionary program.
+The sooner you contact us, the sooner our Montclair attorneys and New York attorneys can begin trying to get you into a diversionary program.
 Please call us at 973-852-3614 or send us an email to schedule a free, confidential initial consultation with one of our team members.